How to Choose an Executor and Trustee for Your New Jersey Will

 RESPONSIBILITIES OF AN EXECUTOR UNDER A LAST WILL

 Most people pick a close family member because they know them best.
-Most times naming a spouse, significant other, or adult child to be your estate executor is often the most logical choice.
+Most times, naming a spouse, significant other, or adult child to be your estate executor is often the most logical choice.
 But before you do, it’s smart to consider whether they’re really the best choice for the job.
 Why, you may ask?
-Well, to start they may not be interested in the job.
-Before you choose someone, if they seem hesitant, may be reluctant, or disinterested, it can mean they have no interest in being an executor and would prefer you name someone else.
+Well, to start, they may not be interested in the job.
+Before you choose someone, if they seem hesitant, reluctant, or disinterested, it may mean they have no interest in being an executor and would prefer you name someone else.
 If that’s the case, may I encourage you to have a discussion (heart to heart) with them?

 Maybe they are too busy.
-Settling an estate can take months or a year(s).
-Responsibilities include locating the whereabouts of investments, closing bank and investment accounts, selling off stocks and property, cleaning out a home, visiting the probate court, and distributing assets to the beneficiaries named in the will.
+Settling an estate can take months, a year, or more.
+Responsibilities include locating investments, closing bank and investment accounts, selling stocks and property, cleaning out a home, visiting the probate court, and distributing assets to the beneficiaries named in the will.
 There will be telephone calls and visits to an estate attorney, financial planner, realtor, and possibly an accountant and other professionals.
-Your executor might even end up having to keep the peace among family members.
-If someone has a young family with children, a high-stress career, or always seems to take on more than they probably should, being an executor might be too much for him or her, especially if you die in the foreseeable future.
+Your executor might even have to keep the peace among family members.
+If someone has a young family with children, a high-stress career, or always seems to take on more than they probably should, being an executor might be too much for them, especially if they die in the foreseeable future.

 Despite your best efforts to pick the right executor, it is possible your executor will have to make decisions or interpret your wishes because they aren’t completely clear or written down in your Last Will.
 If you fear they won’t make decisions in keeping with your beliefs, morals, faith, goals, etc., PICK SOMEONE ELSE!!!

 If the proposed representative doesn’t get along with other members of your family, this is a big red flag.
-Conflicts between personalities and relationships generally results in some type of litigation.
-After a death, grief, guilt and sadness can resurrect unresolved family issues.
-Even previously healthy family relationships fall apart especially when money is involved.
-If there’s already bad blood between the proposed executor (i.e. second spouse and biological children of an earlier marriage) and your loved ones, you’re setting your family up for more turmoil after you’re gone.
+Conflicts between personalities and relationships generally result in litigation.
+After a death, grief, guilt, and sadness can resurrect unresolved family issues.
+Even previously healthy family relationships fall apart, especially when money is involved.
+If there’s already bad blood between the proposed executor (i.e., second spouse and biological children of an earlier marriage) and your loved ones, you’re setting your family up for more turmoil after you’re gone.

-If your potential executor isn’t good at organizing themselves and executing assignments, you should definitely not name him or her to this role.
-Staying on top of things is critical and disorganization leads to big mistakes, including things such as selling investments at the wrong time, allowing your home to fall into despair, failing to make the legal notifications, neglecting tax payments, etc. Your executor may need to be committed for the long haul and have the organizational skills to perform.
+If your potential executor isn’t good at organizing themselves and executing assignments, you should definitely not name them to this role.
+Staying on top of things is critical, and disorganization leads to big mistakes, including selling investments at the wrong time, allowing your home to fall into disrepair, failing to make legal notifications, neglecting tax payments, etc. Your executor may need to be committed for the long haul and have the organizational skills to perform.

 Honesty and integrity are a must.
-N.J. is a probate friendly state and judicial involvement is minimal.
+N.J. is a probate-friendly state, and judicial involvement is minimal.
 And frankly, a court can’t oversee every one of the many steps in the probate process.
-Stealing aside, if your executor lies about completing a task, etc., it also can cause significant problems and end up costing your beneficiaries a lot of money and stress.
+Stealing aside, if your executor lies about completing a task, etc., it can also cause significant problems and cost your beneficiaries a lot of money and stress.

 Understanding the Role and Qualifications of the Executor

 A will may have more than one executor.
-Where there is more than one executor (called co-executors), the will can specify whether a majority or all of the trustees must agree on decisions to be made.
+Where there is more than one executor (called co-executors), the will can specify whether a majority or all of the trustees must agree on decisions.

-Corporate executors include brokerage firms, trust companies and banks and other financial institutions with trust services.
+Corporate executors include brokerage firms, trust companies, banks, and other financial institutions with trust services.
 Corporate executors are usually chosen for their expertise with estate administration and because a corporate executor will (hopefully) always be there.
-Corporate executors charge for their services, often based upon the amount of estate assets.
+Corporate executors charge for their services, often based on the amount of estate assets.

-The attorneys with Fredrick P. Niemann, Esq. have prepared countless Last Wills, Trusts, and numerous other estate/family and business planning documents for individuals and families like yours for over 40 years.
+The attorneys at Fredrick P. Niemann, Esq., have prepared countless Last Wills, Trusts, and other estate/family, and business planning documents for individuals and families like yours for over 40 years.
 We can help you evaluate who might be the best person to serve as your executor.

 When choosing a person to be the executor or trustee under your will, you need to answer this question: